JamieBort/Portfolio-Website/Revamp2023.md

 - With commit 20cf11710ea8067d5ce3c119e5265b726300f123 just created the basic framework for the website.

 ### Next Steps

-- for the `content_20230328` branch.

-  - Refactor the JavaScript to clean it up.
-Done.
-Cleaned up but not refactored.

-  - Clean up the files: Done.

-    - Remove commented code and notes.

-  - Address the JSHint error that pops up.

-  - (Re-)Add auto-formatting upon save.

-  - Add T0-Do plugin.

 - Other tasks to address; in a different branch.: